Step Lively 2: Canadian Dance Favourites

-Here's the second child in the Step Lively family, a collection of old and new dances that are favourites of dancers in Canada.
+Here's the second child in the Step Lively family by Marion Rose, a collection of old and new dances that are favourites of dancers in Canada.

 The CD which accompanies the book contains 14 tunes skillfully arranged, impeccably recorded and irresistably danceable.
 All the tunes are either common in the Canadian fiddle repertoire or were written by Canadian musicians, including originals by Marian Rose, Daniel Thonon (of Ad Vielle Que Pourra), and Andy de Jarlais.
 In fact, Step Lively Two stands on its own as a great listening CD.